Skill #3 – Validate

-Skill #3 – Validate: Think of this skill as communicating to the other person that you can imagine how their feelings could result from the situation or that you understand how they are seeing things.
+Think of the skill of validation as communicating to the other person that you can imagine how their feelings could result from the situation or that you understand how they are seeing things.
 Your attempt to validate them can help them feel heard and understood.

 Validation is often one of the most misunderstood or difficult skills for people to learn in the context of relationship communication.
 This is partly because it takes time and effort to understand another person’s perspective in order to be able to effectively validate.
 It is also difficult to avoid trying to ‘fix’ things or talk the other person out of feeling the way they are feeling, which becomes invalidating.